Law enforcement in the United Kingdom: History

 Nine principles of policing were set out in the 'General Instructions' issued to every new police officer in the Metropolitan Police from 1829.
-However, the Home Office has suggested this list was more likely authored by Charles Rowan and Richard Mayne, the first and joint Commissioners of the Metropolitan Police.
+The Home Office has suggested this list was more likely to have been authored by Charles Rowan and Richard Mayne, the first and joint Commissioners of the Metropolitan Police.

 The police historian Charles Reith explained in his New Study of Police History (1956) that these principles constituted a philosophy of policing "unique in history and throughout the world because it derived not from fear but almost exclusively from public co-operation with the police, induced by them designedly by behaviour which secures and maintains for them the approval, respect and affection of the public".
 This approach to policing became known as "policing by consent".

+Other historians, such as Robert Storch, David Philips and Roger Swift, argue that Peel's Metropolitan Police were built on his experience of the Royal Irish Constabulary.
+Storch's view is that the English police force is not different to those of other nations and in fact follows a rather typical development as a colonial peacekeeping force.
+There is extensive documentation of police brutality in the 19th century, including excessive force, racial profiling, and several charges of murder.
+The controversies that plagued the early years of the police force were much the same as the current complaints against modern policing.

 The first women police officers were employed during the First World War.
-Hull and Southampton were two of the first to employ women police, although Grantham was the first town to have a warranted policewoman.
+Hull and Southampton were two of the first to towns to employ women police, although Grantham was the first to have a warranted policewoman.

 Since the 1940s, police forces in the United Kingdom have been merged and modernised.

 Corruption at the Metropolitan Police's Flying Squad led to a conviction and resignations in 1977 after the Operation Countryman investigations.
 A Police Complaints Board was set up to handle allegations of malpractice in response.

 Changes took place to tighten police procedures in the 1980s, in response to the Scarman Report, to ensure that evidence and interviews were robust, in the introduction of the Police and Criminal Evidence Act 1984.
 In 1989, the West Midlands Serious Crime Squad was disbanded as a series of around 100 criminal cases failed or were subsequently overturned in the West Midlands, after new forensic techniques showed police officers had been tampering with statement evidence to secure convictions, including those of the Birmingham Six.

 The Police Complaints Board was replaced by the Police Complaints Authority in 1985, which itself was superseded by the Independent Police Complaints Commission (IPCC) in 2004.
 On 8 January 2018, the IPCC was replaced by the Independent Office for Police Conduct (IOPC).